We all know your parents had it easier, right? Life for Millennials is more expensive than it was for previous generations, and that’s a proven fact.

-Well you can get learner driver insurance from Dayinsure from as little as £10 for 2 hours.
+You can get temporary learner insurance from Dayinsure from as little as £10 for 2 hours.
 The longer you buy the more you’ll save.
 You can purchase a policy for up to 5 months at a time bringing the daily cost down even further.

 Change your mind, or pass your test?
 You can even get a partial refund on unused days.

 Just bear in mind what you’re getting, compare and contrast.
-There are a lot of providers out there, all offering on the surface the same thing.
+There are a lot of learner car insurance providers out there, all offering on the surface the same thing.
 Dayinsure founded temporary car insurance and have been providing temporary learner insurance since 2013.

 Aviva underwrite all Dayinsure policies, this was no accident.
 Aviva are based in the UK and provide a 24-hour claim line should you need it.
 They also hold a Defacto 5 star rating so you know you’re buying quality cover.